basilcoding/post-surgery/README.md

       available doctor according to their availability timing.
     • Secure storage of patient health records and chat history for future reference.
     • Appointment booking system for follow-up consultations with the operating doctor.
-    • On-time medication remainders delivered by the chatbot.